021

 Röntgen used a sheet of paper coated with barium platinocyanide to detect X-rays.
 Under the influence of radiation, barium platinocyanide fluoresces; it had been used by others, such as the Curies (see Chapter 15), to detect the presence of radiation from radioactive substances.
 Röntgen discovered that a sheet of barium platinocyanide–coated paper would fluoresce even when it was meters from the X-ray source.

 His X-ray source was a vacuum tube called a Crookes Tube, which had been invented by the British physicist William Crookes 20 years earlier.
-Crookes had used the tube (which consisted of an evacuated glass tube containing a pair of metal electrodes) to discover “cathode rays” (which we now call electrons), because ...
+Crookes had used the tube (which consisted of an evacuated glass tube containing a pair of metal electrodes) to discover “cathode rays” (which we now call electrons), because the accelerated electrons ...

 Get The Geek Atlas now with the O’Reilly learning platform.